-Subsurface Underground Engineering (SUE) providers:
+Subsurface utility engineering (SUE) providers:

 SUE companies specialize in locating underground utilities.
 These engineers use a range of different locating methods, including ground-penetrating radar (GPR), vacuum excavation, potholing, electromagnetic locating, and metal detection.

 811 “Call before you dig” centers offer free utility marking services in every state.
-These services receive as-built data from public and private utilities and mark the locations of subsurface utilities in a project site using paint markings and flags.
-However, 811 services are only as good as the as-built data that they receive—which is often incomplete and unreliable.
+These services receive as-built data from public and private utilities and mark the physical locations of subsurface utilities on a project site using paint markings and flags.
+However, 811 services are only as good as the as-built data they receive—which is often incomplete and unreliable.
 Calling 811 before beginning to dig is a legal requirement across the US for every project that involves significant excavation.

 How can utility mapping play into existing utility coordination methods?

 Utility mapping can be a crucial tool for successful utility coordination.
-It provides one central reliable source of data that combines existing as-built sources with extensive visual-analysis and AI based subsurface information, giving everyone a more complete understanding of the subsurface.
+It provides one central reliable source of data that combines existing as-built sources with extensive visual analysis and AI-based subsurface information, giving everyone a more complete understanding of the subsurface.
 Utility mapping can find discrepancies between as-built data and real-world conditions, allowing all stakeholders to dodge unwelcome surprises later in the project lifecycle.

-By getting an early look at subsurface utility conditions in the conceptual and pre-design phases, project owners, project managers, estimators and engineers can better understand the utility landscape of their projects.
+By getting an early look at subsurface utility conditions in the conceptual and pre-design phases, project owners, project managers, estimators, and engineers can better understand the utility landscape of their projects.
 Armed with quality data gathered through remote sensing and computer-generated methods, they can make more effective bids, better allocate risk, and avoid costly redesigns later in the project delivery process.